+In 2022 Field and Forest Products launched an expanded wood testing program to gather as much information from growers around the country who offered to inoculate and collect results from untested (at least to the best of our knowledge) wood species.
 The following chart is a mix of personal experience here at FFP from over 40 years of trial and error and communication with customers in a variety of climate zones and tree species.
-We continue to update with reports from Citizen Scientists.
-We have done our best to consolidate and verify the information, and have included extensive footnotes that may give a clearer picture on the performance of the projects.
-Still, results from such a broad project with a wide range of testers is bound to be confusing.
-Here are some of the factors that contribute to contradicting results from testers.
+We continue to update with reports from Citizen Scientists and have included extensive footnotes that may give a clearer picture on the performance of the projects.
+However, keep in mind that certain factors (listed below) may contribute to contradicting results from testers.

 3. Wood identification: Wood, especially dormant wood, can easily be mis-identified